eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 + ***Noise, crosstalk, POCV, AOCV, MMMC, and other timing checks applied for deep submicron IC designs***
 + Deep understanding of ***timing corners, operating modes, OCV, cross-talk, noise, signoff criteria***.
 + ***Ability to follow a design flow (RTL, testbench, code coverage, synthesis, formal verification, gate level simulation).***
++ skill set:
+	- At Brainchip, we are revolutionizing Artificial Intelligence at the edge with our AkidaTM Hardware and Software products.
+Akida™ hardware and software products are the result of over a decade of fundamental R&D by BrainChip engineers and data scientists.
+Akida AI IP, AI SoC, and development environment help customers create ultra-low-power solutions with the ability to incrementally learn on-chip without the need to retrain in the cloud.
+	- We are looking for a HW Design Engineering Summer Intern (May-August 2022) with a strong background in Digital Design and excellent Verilog/System Verilog coding and scripting skills.
+	- As a HW Design Engineering Intern, you will work on our latest AI Chip and/or IP design.
+You will work closely with the HW Engineering team using Industry standard tools and flows for RTL design, verification, automation and debug.
+The position requires willingness and ability to learn quickly and excellent communication skills.
+	- GPA 3.0 and above
+	- Currently enrolled in a Bachelors/Masters program in Electrical Engineering and/or Computer Science with a graduation date of Dec 2022 or later.
+	- Candidate should be local to Southern California since this position does not provide relocation assistance.
+	- Currently pursuing a Bachelors or Masters in Electrical Engineering and/or Computer Architecture with emphasis on Digital Design, Verification or Computer Architecture
+	- Familiarity with Digital design using Verilog/System Verilog
+	- Proficient in scripting languages like Python, PERL, or Shell scripting
+	- Strong analytical and problem-solving skills
 + skill set for Research Scientist, ASIC & VLSI - New College Grad:
 	- NVIDIA Research is seeking leading researchers in the areas of ASIC & VLSI design and verification to contribute to the development of future high-performance and mobile computing systems.
 You should have a strong track record of research excellence and systems-building experience.
 Ideal candidates will have a broad perspective across areas including RTL and logic design and verification, machine learning, processor micro-architecture, VLSI implementation, and Electronic Design Automation (EDA) algorithms.
 Specific areas of research interest include but are not limited to machine learning accelerators, high-productivity VLSI design and verification methodologies, hardware/software co-design, on-chip networks and interconnect, and applications of machine learning and GPU acceleration to EDA.
 Applicants with specific expertise and research interest in any of these areas will be considered.
 	- Research and develop creative and innovative EDA software and algorithms, ASIC and VLSI design techniques, machine learning accelerator approaches, and/or novel digital VLSI circuits.